Block Cipher Vs Stream Cipher – the Difference Explained

 The stream ciphers are primarily of two types!

 1. Synchronous Stream Ciphers: These types of ciphertexts are generated without the use of keystreams that are not generated using previous ciphertexts or plaintexts.
-For each ciphertext, a unique pseudorandom number is used to make the keystream.
+A unique pseudorandom number is used to make the keystream for each ciphertext.
 This keystream is further XORed with the plaintext to generate the ciphertext.

 2. Asynchronous Stream Ciphers: In this cipher, the keystream is generated using the synchronous key and fixed size of the previous ciphertext.
 As the contents of the ciphertext are affected, the respective keystream is also affected.
-This cipher can be used to detect active attacks and further limit error propagation.
+This cipher can detect active attacks and further limit error propagation.

 Differentiate Stream Cipher and Block Cipher using a suitable example. – How Do They Vary?